Keyboard shortcuts

 Architecture

-Cerebro is a Rust workspace with three crates (four on the TUI branch):
+Cerebro is a Rust workspace with four crates:

-• cerebro-tui — Terminal UI for browsing projects (feature branch)
+• cerebro-tui: Ratatui terminal UI for browsing projects interactively

 Get your dashboard running in 5 minutes.